-Urgent Care Claims Type of Claim or Appeal Timing If your claim is incomplete, UnitedHealthcare must notify you within: 24 hours You must then provide completed claim information to UnitedHealthcare within: 48 hours after receiving notice

-Urgent Care Claims Type of Claim or Appeal Timing If UnitedHealthcare denies your initial claim, they must notify you of the denial: • if the initial claim is complete, within: 72 hours • after receiving the completed claim (if the initial claim is incomplete), within: 48 hours You must appeal the claim denial no later than: 90 days after receiving the denial UnitedHealthcare must notify you of the appeal decision within: 72 hours after receiving the appeal
+Urgent Care Request for Benefits Type of Request for Benefits or Appeal Timing If your request for Benefits is incomplete, UnitedHealthcare must notify you within: 72 hours You must then provide completed request for Benefits to UnitedHealthcare within: 48 hours after receiving notice of additional information required UnitedHealthcare must notify you of the benefit determination within: 24 hours If UnitedHealthcare denies your request for Benefits, you must appeal the adverse benefit determination no later than: 180 days after receiving the adverse benefit determination UnitedHealthcare must notify you of the appeal decision within: 72 hours after receiving the appeal

-^{}You do not need to submit Urgent Care claim appeals in writing.
+You do not need to submit Urgent Care claim appeals in writing.
 You should call UnitedHealthcare as soon as possible to appeal an Urgent Care claim.

-Pre-Service Claims Type of Claim or Appeal Timing If your claim is filed improperly, UnitedHealthcare must notify you within: 5 days If your claim is incomplete, UnitedHealthcare must notify you within: 15 days You must then provide completed claim information to UnitedHealthcare within: 45 days after receiving an extension notice If UnitedHealthcare denies your initial claim, they must notify you of the denial: • if the initial claim is complete, within: 15 days after receiving the completed claim (if the initial claim is incomplete), within: 30 days You must appeal the claim denial no later than: 90 days after receiving the denial UnitedHealthcare must notify you of the appeal decision within: 15 days after receiving the appeal
+Pre-Service Claims Type of Claim or Appeal Timing If your claim is filed improperly, UnitedHealthcare must notify you within: 5 days If your claim is incomplete, UnitedHealthcare must notify you within: 15 days You must then provide completed claim information to UnitedHealthcare within: 45 days after receiving an extension notice If UnitedHealthcare denies your initial claim, they must notify you of the denial: if the initial claim is complete, within: 15 days after receiving the completed claim (if the initial claim is incomplete), within: 30 days You must appeal the claim denial no later than: 90 days after receiving the denial UnitedHealthcare must notify you of the appeal decision within: 15 days after receiving the appeal